- Occasional erectile dysfunction (ED) can be common.

 - injury to the penis, testicles, or surrounding area

-Finally, many medications can increase the risk of ED.
-Medications known to be associated with ED include:
+Finally, medications can increase the risk of ED, including:

 - blood pressure drugs